-4.3 Machinery
+4.2 Machinery requirements

-4.3.1 All boilers, all parts of machinery, all steam, hydraulic, pneumatic and other systems and their associated fittings which are under internal pressure should be subjected to appropriate tests including a pressure test before being put into service for the first time.
+- 4.2.1 All boilers, all parts of machinery, all steam, hydraulic, pneumatic and other systems and their associated fittings which are under internal pressure should be subjected to appropriate tests including a pressure test before being put into service for the first time. - 4.2.2 Adequate provisions should be made to facilitate cleaning, inspection and maintenance of machinery including boilers and pressure vessels.